 We may change the Buy/Sell spread for a Fund, or our approach to Variable Buy/Sell spreads, without notice to you.
+For the current Buy/Sell spreads, please visit www.kiwiwealth.co.nz/invest/managed-funds/fees.

 Although we do not currently intend to do so, we can also introduce contribution, withdrawal, or performance fees in the future, subject to the maximum fees set out in the Trust Deed (where relevant).